getml/getml-community/INSTALL.md

 wget https://raw.githubusercontent.com/getml/getml-community/1.5.0/runtime/docker-compose.yml
 ```

 By executing the following command, the getML service will be started.
 Further, a local directory `getml` will be created if it doesn't exist yet and mounted into the container.
 It will contain the files of the project.
-Also, the ports required for the Python API to communicate with the engine will be mapped to the host system.
+Also, the ports required for the Python API to communicate with the Engine will be mapped to the host system.

 ```bash
 docker compose up